lysol/fullempty/README.md

 This is a static site generator for my personal (browser) homepage.
 It's not fully genericized but can be simply modified to suit anyone else's similar needs.
-Requires only bash and jq.
+The only prerequisite for this system is bash 4.

 ## Quickstart

-See `content/index.json` and `content/index.html` for a simple example.
+See `content/index.post.sh` and `content/index.html` for a simple example.
 There are no automatic loops or anything like that.
 Simply fill out the `content` property to provide a reference to the html file with the contents to be included in the template, `filename` for the output path.
-Additionally, default properties are included in `content/default.json`, including the default template `template.html`.
+Additionally, default properties are included in `content/default.sh`, including the default template `template.html`.

 Once your files are in place, you can run `make build` to build the html files, `make sync`